 Lay Ministry in the Diocese of Chelmsford

-The following gives a brief explanation about the different lay ministries and the training offered.
-For further information about selection and training for each of the ministries please contact:
+For further information about selection and training for each of these please contact:

 53 New Street, Chelmsford CM1 1AT

 Tel: 01245 294449

 For a leaflet giving details of lay ministry options please click here.

 Licensed Lay Ministry

 Licensed Lay Ministers:

 - Are Lay